vmagelo/msdocs-django-three-azure-services/README.md

     SET aad_validate_oids_in_tenant = off;
     CREATE ROLE <postgresql-user-name> WITH LOGIN PASSWORD '<application-id-of-system-assigned-identity>' IN ROLE azure_ad_user;
     ```
     For example, create a username like "webappuser" with the password as the application id of the system-assigned identity.
+This isn't at all obvious or intuitive, but that's how it works.
 1. In the connection string, be careful with username.
 It has to be webappuser@postgresql-server-name.

 ### Tip 10: Refactor settings files

-Before, we had settings.py and production.py.
+Before, we had just settings.py and production.py.
 Now, we have [settings.py](./azureproject/settings.py) - common to all environments, [development.py](./azureproject/development.py) - for the dev or local environment, and [production.py](./azureproject/production.py) - for production / deployment.

 > **_NOTE:_**  In the process of doing this, a circular reference was introduced but not noticed.
 So, debug=true for local environment was fine.
 But only debug=true would work in production, which is a no-no. With debug=false, kept getting 500 error with no explanation in the logs.  `ALLOWED_HOSTS` not set appropriately can be a common 500 error in production.
-Then, this [StackOverflow answer](https://stackoverflow.com/questions/4970489/what-could-cause-a-django-error-when-debug-false-that-isnt-there-when-debug-tru) about circular references saved the day.
+But after ruling that out, we were at wits' end until we found this [StackOverflow answer](https://stackoverflow.com/questions/4970489/what-could-cause-a-django-error-when-debug-false-that-isnt-there-when-debug-tru) about circular references, which saved the day.

-### Tip 11: Whitenoise
+### Tip 11: WhiteNoise static file serving

-Decided to use WhitenNoise for both local and deployed web app.
+We decided to use WhitenNoise for both local and deployed web app.
 See [Using WhiteNoise in development](http://whitenoise.evans.io/en/stable/django.html#using-whitenoise-in-development).
 It makes it easier to have all `INSTALLED_APPS` and `MIDDLEWARE` in the base settings.py file.

+White WhiteNoise, you may see this kind of warning in the deployment logs: "/tmp/8da29e2cb651a79/antenv/lib/python3.9/site-packages/whitenoise/base.py:115: UserWarning: No directory at: /tmp/8da29e2cb651a79/staticfiles/".
+This isn't a blocker as explained by this [GitHub issue](https://github.com/evansd/whitenoise/issues/215).